timschott/interview-prep/ds/ml-conceptual.md

 * explain how a transformer works
   * [todo]
 * you just created an NLP model. what are some ways you can see how well it performs?
+  * mixture of standard error / recall measures (accuracy, F1, ROC) and task specific like the stanford question and answer data set (SQuAD)
+  * you should also try to look at how efficient it is
+    * - how many parameters have you added versus baseline?
+    * is there a significant gain for x amt of increase in training time / corpus size?
+      * if it takes 2 weeks to train your model, it's going to be hard to iteratively retrain it with new data
+  * also, can it generalize? can it be applied to other tasks>
 * what is zero-shot learning?
   * leveraging a language model by directly running test cases w/ no "fine-tuning" / domain-specific training
 * what is prompt-based learning?